itlab-vision/ITLab-Vision-deeplab/ExecutionGuide.md

 ## Execution Guide
-General approach to execution is a set of scripts since there are a lot parameters for running.
+General approach to execution is a set of scripts since there are a lot of parameters for running.
 There are 2 main scripts:
  - ``` scripts/run_pascal.sh ```
  - ``` scripts/run_densecrf.sh ```